jeremytregunna/ruby-trello/README.md

 #### Multiple Users

-Applications that make requests on behalf of multiple Trello users should avoid using global configuration.
-Instead, for each user's access token/secret pair, instantiate a `Trello::Client`:
+Applications that make requests on behalf of multiple Trello users have an alternative to global configuration.
+For each user's access token/secret pair, instantiate a `Trello::Client`:

 ```ruby
 @client_bob = Trello::Client.new(